kitamura-felipe/face-melt/README.md

 2. Optional: connected components can be used to remove from the mask the air bubbles in the head (sinuses/mastoid).
 3. Optional: mask is smoothed with gaussian filter.
 4. Mask is dilated.
-5. Mask is applied to the original dicom as air.
+5. Mask is applied to the original DICOM as air.
 6. Optional: as debbuging, intermediate images can be shown (only if running in jupyter notebooks).
 7. Optional: The result is persisted in a new dicom file.